SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: SLAP via Rollout-based Dynamic Replanning in Belief Space

 In this section, we discuss the ability of the proposed planner to handle changes in the obstacle map.
 We focus on a challenging case, where changes in the obstacle map are persistent and can possibly eliminate a homotopy class of solutions.
 Doors are an important example of this class.
 If the robot observes a door is closed (which was expected to be open), it might have to globally change the plan to get to the goal from a different passage.
 This poses a challenge to the state-of-the-art methods in the belief space planning literature.

-To handle such changes in the obstacle map and replan accordingly, inspired by the lazy evaluation methods for PRM frameworks \cite{bohlin00lazyPRM}, we propose a method for lazy evaluation of the generated feedback tree, referred to as ``lazy feedback evaluation'' algorithm.
+To handle such changes in the obstacle map and replan accordingly, we propose a method for lazy evaluation of the generated feedback tree, referred to as ``lazy feedback evaluation'' algorithm, inspired by the lazy evaluation methods for PRM frameworks \cite{bohlin00lazyPRM}.
 The basic idea is that at every node the robot re-evaluates \textit{only} the next edge (or the next few edges up to a fixed horizon) that the robot will most likely take.
 By re-evaluation, we mean it needs to re-compute the collision probabilities along these edges.
-If there is a significant change (measured by $ \alpha $ in Alg. \ref{alg:lazy-feedback-eval}) in the collision probabilities, the dynamic programming problem is re-solved and new cost-to-go's are computed.
-Otherwise, the cost-to-go's remain unchanged and the robot keeps following its rollout-policy.
+If there is a significant change (measured by $ \alpha $ in Algorithm \ref{alg:lazy-feedback-eval}) in the collision probabilities, the dynamic programming problem is re-solved and new cost-to-go values are computed.
+Otherwise, the cost-to-go values remain unchanged and the robot keeps following its rollout-policy.
 Such lazy evaluation (computing the collision probabilities for a single edge or a small number of edges) can be performed online.
 The method is detailed in Algorithm \ref{alg:lazy-feedback-eval}.

 \textit{Remark}: Another challenge with these persistent changes is that they stay in the memory.
-Imagine a case where the robot is in a room with two doors.
-Suppose after checking both doors, the robot realizes they are closed.
-In those cases where there is no homotopy class of solutions to the goal, the door state is reset to ``open'' after a specific amount of time to persuade the robot to recheck the state of doors.
+Imagine a case where the robot is in a room with two doors and the goal point is outside the room.
+Suppose that after checking both doors, the robot realizes they are closed.
+To solve such cases, the door state is reset to ``open'' after a specific amount of time to persuade the robot to recheck the state of doors.
+We further discuss the concept of the ``forgetting time" in the experiments section.

 It is important to note that it is the particular structure of the proposed planner that makes such replanning feasible online.
 The graph structure of the underlying FIRM allows us to \textit{locally} change the collision probabilities in the environment without affecting the collision probability of the rest of the graph \axx{(i.e., properties of different edges on the graph are independent of each other; see Fig. \ref{fig:funnel-FIRM} and \ref{fig:tree-with-funnels}).} Such a property is not present in the state-of-the-art sampling-based belief space planners (e.g., \cite{Prentice09},\cite{Berg11-IJRR}), where the collision probabilities and costs on \textit{all} edges are dependent on each other and hence need to be re-computed.